ks888/LambStatus/CONTRIBUTING.md

    `npm run cloudformation:create`

-   The command will return immediately, but it may take 20-25 minutes to actually create the stack, mainly due to the settings of CloudFront Distribution.

    If the command returns an error, make sure you properly configured [the AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence).

-### Server-side development
+   When the stack is created, the email will be sent to the email address.

+### To change AWS resources CloudFormation creates

+1. Make your change.

+2. Update the CloudFormation stack

+   `npm run cloudformation:update`

+### To change server-side code

 1. Go to the `lambda` directory

    `cd packages/lambda`

-2. Build

-   `npm run build`

-3. Test
+2. Make sure the tests pass

    `npm run test`

-4. Deploy
+3. Make your change.
+Add tests for your change.
+Make the tests pass

+4. (If necessary, deploy your functions)

    `npm run deploy`

-### Client-side development
+### To change client-side code

 1. Go to the `frontend` directory

    `cd packages/frontend`

-2. Build

-   `npm run build`

-3. Test
+2. Make sure the tests pass

    `npm run test`

+3. Make your change.
+Add tests for your change.
+Make the tests pass

+4. (If necessary, run the local server)

+   `npm run start         # Run the local server for the admin page.
+Visit http://localhost:3000`

-4. Run the local server
+   `npm run start:status  # Run the local server for the status page.
+Visit http://localhost:3001`

-   `npm run start`

-Now, visit http://localhost:3000 and sign in to the admin console.
-Get the login information from the email you received.